-Nankhumwa launches K10 Million primary schools football and netball trophy
+Nankhumwa launches 10 Million Malawi Kwacha trophy

 “Our plan was to launch this trophy last year but due to COVID-19 restrictions, we failed as the sports a activities were banned.
 Now the government has ordered that sports activities can resume following the decrease in number of registered cases, we have find it very important to launch the trophy which is expected to end in March 2022,” he said.

-Nankhumwa also disclosed that he will soon introduce secondary school bonaza for Secondary school students to compete.
+Nankhumwa also disclosed that he will soon introduce secondary school bonanza for Secondary school students to compete.

-” This trophy is strictly for primary school students only but I plan are already in pipeline to introduce secondary school bonaza so as to leave no one behind,” he disclosed.
+” This trophy is strictly for primary school students only but I plan are already in pipeline to introduce secondary school bonanza so as to leave no one behind,” he disclosed.

 In his remarks, Chairperson for the Mulanje central primary schools league Jonathan Billy Gama said the league is important as it will promote football and netball at grassroot level and encourage children to attend school.